 The valid range of values for TOS is from 0 to 127.
-Default value is 0, which indicates normal TOS.
+The default value is 0, which indicates normal TOS.
 The four TOS bits are minimize delay (0x10), maximize throughput (0x08), maximize reliability (0x04), and minimize monetary cost (0x02).

-This value is set only if TOS is enabled for this interface, otherwise, the TOS value set using SET options will be used.
-To see how to use SET options, see "Configuration Using SET Options" on page 59.
+This value is set only if TOS is enabled for this interface; otherwise, the TOS value set through the SET options is used.
+To see how to use SET options, see "Configuration Using SET Options:" on page 61.

 NOTE: The TOS value for outgoing IP datagrams can be set by an application using the WINSOCK API SetSockOpt.
-The value set by an API takes the highest preference followed by the value set using the method shown in "Assigning a TOS Value" on page 85, and then the value set using SET options.
+The value set by an API takes the highest preference, followed by the value set using the method shown in "Assigning a TOS Value" on page 101, then the value set through the SET options.